mitre-attack/attack-stix-data/README.md

 See the [USAGE](/USAGE.md) document for information on using this content with [cti-python-stix2](https://github.com/oasis-open/cti-python-stix2).

+The full contents of this repository is listed in [index.md](/index.md).

 ## MITRE ATT&CK

 MITRE ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.